Why the Best CPA Firm for Cryptocurrency Isn’t Always Local: Remote Tax Expertise Explained

 Of course, not every firm that calls itself “crypto-friendly” is actually qualified.
 So what should you look for?

-• Crypto tax focus—make sure it’s not just a bullet point on their website.
+• Crypto tax focus: make sure it’s not just a throwaway bullet point on their website.

-• Experience with hefty portfolios—ask if they’ve handled DeFi or NFTs before.
+• Experience with heavy portfolios: ask if they’ve handled DeFi or NFTs before.

 6. When Local Still Matters

-Let’s be fair here.
-There are moments when a local CPA can help, especially with state-specific credits, local business registrations, or if you just value that in-person relationship.
+Let’s try to be fair here.
+There are moments when a local CPA can help with state-specific credits, local business registrations, or if you just value that in-person relationship.

-The best CPA firm for cryptocurrency probably won’t be down the street, and that’s not a bad thing.
-Remote crypto CPAs bring the skills, specialized tools, and real-world experience with portfolios like yours.
-They’re built for the messy and sometimes chaotic world of digital assets.
+The best CPA firm for cryptocurrency probably won’t be down the street and that’s not a bad thing.
+Remote crypto CPAs bring the skills and real-world experience to handle portfolios like yours.

 Don’t get stuck thinking proximity equals quality.
-In crypto taxes, it’s knowledge that saves you, not geography.
-If you’re serious about keeping the IRS off your back while maximizing your returns, contact Onchain Accounting, a remote firm that lives and breathes crypto every single day.
+In crypto taxes, it’s knowledge that saves you.
+If you’re serious about keeping the IRS off your back and turning a tidy profit, contact Onchain Accounting, a remote firm that lives and breathes crypto every single day.

 Don't Hesitate to Invest Now, We Will Give You The Best!